-I am confident we will continue to capitalize on market shifts and strengthen our position by remaining customer-focused and long-termoriented.
-I believe our margin-focused strategy and Cash Generation objectives will maximize the value we can create for stockholders and the positive impact we can make long-term in our communities and for our customers.
+I am confident we will continue to capitalize on market shifts and strengthen our position by remaining customer-focused and long-term-oriented.
+By prioritizing a margin-focused strategy, Cash Generation, and prudent balance sheet management, we are well-positioned to maximize the value we deliver to stockholders and enhance the positive impact we make in our communities and for our customers.